loopbackio/loopback.io/pages/en/lb3/Create-new-models.md

 *   **Base class**: Use the down-arrow key to select **User**.
 *   ****Expose Reviewer via the REST API?**** Press RETURN to accept the default, Yes.
 *   **Custom plural form (used to build REST URL)**:  Press RETURN to accept the default, Yes.
+*   **Common model or server only**: Press RETURN to accept the default, common model.

 Don't add any properties, since they are all inherited from the base User model.